mathurinm/celer/doc/index.rst

 Install the released version
 ----------------------------

-From a console or terminal install Celer with pip:
+From a console or terminal install celer with pip:

 ::